CliveC99/p1-castlerea/README.md

   ## **Other**
   - This project would not be possible without the help from my mentor.
-  - Councillor Paschal Fitzmaurice provided me with images for the Gallary page, The Swimming Pool and the Walking Trail on the home page.
+  - Councillor Paschal Fitzmaurice provided me with images for the Gallery page, The Swimming Pool and the Walking Trail on the home page.